-In the first month of the year, we will take a look at our past, during a series of four All Parish Forums to celebrate our history and the values that drive our mission.
+In the first month of the year, we will take a look at our past, during a series of four All Parish Forums to celebrate our history.
 Please save the following dates:

 Between these forums, we invite all ages to go deeper by learning our story and naming what is most important to us about All Saints’.
 Watch for details on this website, in the Friday E-News, and in the Sunday bulletin.

 Then, we’ll engage the local community in identifying potential opportunities for collaboration and mutual benefit to ground ourselves in the needs of our neighbors and the city we serve.
 To do so, we’ll host an event on Saturday, February 1 as well as a series of focus groups throughout February and March, culminating in this All Parish Forum:

 - Sunday, March 22: Community Engagement Findings & Next Steps

 Part 3: Listening for Our Visions for the Block

 Next, we’ll shift to listening and imagining potential visions for the block, based on our shared history, values, and the needs of the city.
 We’ll host focus groups and neighborhood gatherings, conduct interviews and a parish-wide survey to seek input from all of the saints.
 During this phase, we’ll also host two All Parish Forums to provide updates on what we hear:

 - Sunday, June 7: Final Update & Next Steps

 Part 4: Honing Our Visions for the Block

 After that, we’ll identify potential visions for the block and hone them into a single, shared vision.
 Following each of three All Parish Forums, we will continue to seek feedback from focus groups as we get closer to discerning our single, shared vision.